RinaldoBenaccetta/isidom/readme.md

 ### $byClass

-Select elements based on querySelectorAll([https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll][62]) wich return a static nodeList of elements containing specified class.
+Selects elements based on querySelectorAll([https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll][62]) wich returns a static nodeList of elements containing specified classes.

-The result is not live : Change in the DOM does not affect the nodeList content.
+The result is not live : Change in the DOM do not affect the nodeList content.
 [https://developer.mozilla.org/en-US/docs/Web/API/NodeList][63]

-The nodeList accept native JS forEach.
+The nodeList accepts native JS forEach.

 #### Parameters